 Welcome to the Division of Environmental Health

 The Environmental Health Division commenced in 2014.
 According to the World Health Organization, environmental factors account for approximately one third of the global burden of disease, with children under five carrying the brunt.
-The key objective of the Environmental Health Division is to develop capacity in Low and Middle Income Countries, particularly Africa, to address environmental health risks and reduce the resulting burden of disease.
+The key objective of the Environmental Health Division is to develop capacity in Low and Middle-Income Countries (LMICs), particularly Africa, to address environmental health risks and reduce the resulting burden of disease.
 We do this through a post graduate programme in Pesticide Risk Management, teaching seminars and supervising PhD and MPH students in Environmental Health, training of government professionals addressing environmental health risks, and building capacity through innovative electronic forums and networking.

 To learn more about our Programmes, watch the video